The General Structure of Optimal Investment and Consumption with Small Transaction Costs: The Risk-Tolerance Process

 \section{The Risk-Tolerance Process}

-We begin with an analysis of the investors' indirect risk tolerance.
-This object describes how the frictionless investors' attitude towards future risks changes with their wealth level.
-Thereby, it determines how the wealth effect of a small friction is reflected in the optimal policy and the corresponding utility.
+We begin with an analysis of the investors' indirect risk tolerance introduced in Section~\ref{ss:inputs}, which describes how the frictionless investors' attitude towards future risks changes with their wealth level.
+It thereby determines how the wealth effect of a small friction is reflected in the optimal policy and utility.
 As a result, we expect it to play a pivotal role not only for the proportional transaction costs considered here but also in the asymptotic analysis of other market imperfections.

 To define the investors' indirect risk tolerance, denote by $X_t=X_t(\varphi,\kappa)$ the optimal wealth process of the frictionless utility maximization problem, generated by the optimal portfolio/consumption pair $(\varphi_t,\kappa_t)$.
 Define the investors' \emph{indirect utility} as